Clyde Geronimi

-Clito "Clyde" Geronimi (June 12, 1901 – April 24, 1989), known as Gerry, was an American animation director.
+Clito "Clyde" Geronimi (June 12, 1901 – April 24, 1989), known as Gerry, was an Italian-American animation director.
 He is best known for his work at Walt Disney Productions.

 Biography

 Geronimi was born in Chiavenna, Italy, immigrating to the United States as a young child.
 Geronimi's earliest work in the animation field was for the J.R.
 Bray Studios, where he worked with Walter Lantz.